maranomynet/es-in-css/README.md

 **Syntax:**
 `makeVariables.join(...varDatas: Array<VariableStyles>): VariableStyles`

-This helper combines the variable values and declarations from multiple `VariableStyles` objects into a new, larger `VariableStyles` object.
+This helper combines the variable values and declaration methods from multiple `VariableStyles` objects into a new, larger `VariableStyles` object.

 #### `makeVariables.isVar` Helper